Six Sigma Technique

 Step 4: Improve

-With the insights gathered from data analysis, you can now concentrate on enhancing the selected solution.
+With the insights gathered from data analysis, you concentrate on enhancing the selected solution.

 This process involves developing and testing the solution, selecting the most successful one, and implementing it.